avisionx/Must-Know-Programming-Codes/README.md

 # Must-Know-Codes-Programming

-<h2>This repository comprise of some must know programs for beginners.
+<h2>This repository comprise of some basic programs for beginners.

 <h3> To contribute to the repo read the README file.